The Christian Community

 This community, however, is reducing in size due to emigration from approximately 8% of the total population in 1946 to less than 2% today.

-When questioned about their reasons for leaving, Palestinian Christians overwhelmingly blame the pressure and injustice of Israeli occupation for their decision to seek a new life abroad.
+When questioned about their reasons for leaving, Palestinian Christians living in the West Bank and East Jerusalem overwhelmingly blame the pressure and injustice of Israeli occupation for their decision to seek a new life abroad.

 Sabeel-Kairos is the operating name of Friends of Sabeel UK (FOSUK) Ltd, Charity number 1116817, Company Number 5595112